 Final thoughts on cooking food in a hotel room

 With these tips above you can keep your hotel room prepared food interesting, appeasing, and affordable.
-For more tips on eating well while traveling, check out my mealplan for week in a Vacation rental or my list of easy meal ideas for making in vacation rentals
+For more tips on eating well while traveling, check out my road trip food ideas, mealplan for week in a Vacation rental or my list of easy meal ideas for making in vacation rentals

 Lynli Roman’s unique approach to travel is informed by decades of experience on the road with a traveling family and, later, years spent as a solo international traveler.
 When she’s not writing about Seattle from her Pike Place Market apartment, Lynli writes on-location while conducting hands-on research in each destination she covers.
 Lynli’s writing has been featured by MSN, ABC Money, Buzzfeed, and Huffington Post.
 She is passionate about sharing information that makes travel more accessible for all bodies.